 How do I encourage hedgehogs in my garden?

-There are a variety of things you can do to try and tempt hedgehogs into your garden.
+There are a variety of things you can do to try and tempt hedgehogs into your garden (see: How to make your garden wildlife-friendly for more detail).
 Generally speaking, though, the single biggest draw will be if you garden for wildlife.

 Making a wildlife-friendly garden